ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 Technically, it could be just a simple HTTP web server.
 The ONE Record API and data model specifications may be added to existing (server) software implementations that also provide other services.

-> 📝 **Note:** In this document, the general term ONE Record API is used instead of ONE Record server when referring to an instance of the API specification.
+> 📝 **Note:** In this document, the general term ONE Record API is used instead of ONE Record server when referring to an actual software implementation of the API specification.

 ### Plug & Play API Connectivity